 Additional antkeeping information

-Can be kept at room temperature but vastly benefit from a heat source (heating cable, heat mate, heat lamp).
+These ants can be kept at room temperature but vastly benefit from a heat source (heating cable, heat mate, heat lamp).

 Do NOT try to feed these ants inside their tube.
 Some of the workers might become extremely aggressive and accidentally escape or get lost.
 As soon as they have their first workers put their tube into an outworld and offer food there.